lmoss/onesharp/README.md

 One doesn't have to use it at all, but I think most people would be relieved to see it.

 primitive_recursion.ipynb is intended to eventually be a standalone lesson on primitive recursive functions.
 It's not there yet.
 But it does allow one to enter primitive recursive terms (with a syntax checker), and then it automatically converts them to 1# programs.

+universal.ipynb is a discussion of the universal 1# program.